Why Choose Me?

 Glasto: Gentle Collie cross who learned to bite as a way of defending herself

 Romeo: Dapper white Chihuahua who came for special training so he could act as ringbearer at his Mum's wedding

 So as you can see my work ranges from the last-chance-saloon dogs to the cute and quirky although in general my canine clients fall somewhere in between these extremes and the most common cases of behavioural issues I am asked to address are (but are not limited to):

 Pulling on leash

 Anxieties, fears & phobias

 Dog behavioural management is a progressive science, the purpose of which is not to instil blind obedience but to understand, manage and ultimately assist a dog to replace unwanted behaviours with more positive traits

-REMEMBER that canine remedial work cannot always be a quick fix but sometimes it can - and sometimes good work can be spoiled by trying to move on too quickly.
+REMEMBER that canine behavioural management cannot always be a quick fix but sometimes it can - and sometimes good work can be spoiled by trying to move on too quickly.
 The key to success is always to go at the dog's own pace.